dannysu/jj-spr/README.md

-# jj-spr
+# jj-spr (Jujutsu Stacked Pull Requests)

-A command-line tool for submitting and updating GitHub Pull Requests from local Jujutsu commits that may be amended and rebased.
-Pull Requests can be stacked to allow for a series of code reviews of interdependent code.
+A command-line tool for submitting and updating GitHub Pull Requests from local Jujutsu changes.
+Built for Jujutsu's workflow of working with changes (not branches), jj-spr makes it natural to send individual changes for review and land them independently or in stacks.

+**Key features:**
+- 📝 **Review changes, not branches**: Each Jujutsu change becomes a PR, aligned with Jujutsu's branch-free philosophy
+- 🥞 **Powerful stacking**: Create dependent PRs that can be reviewed and landed independently, with automatic rebase handling
+- 🔄 **Amend-friendly**: Update PRs by amending local changes - stable change IDs mean your PRs stay linked even through rebases
+- ⚡ **Streamlined workflow**: Simple commands that work with Jujutsu's natural change-based model

 Designed to be run as a Jujutsu subcommand: `jj spr <command>`.

 ## About This Fork

 This project is a fork of the original [spr](https://github.com/getcord/spr) tool, specifically building upon the Jujutsu integration work started by [sunshowers](https://github.com/sunshowers).

 ### Why This Fork Exists